- Take 5, relax and enjoy a read...

 In our previous story, we mentioned another important partner, New Plymouth District Council & their business sustainability team.
 They visited our New Plymouth accommodation, chatted with us and will prepare a report of their own in due course that has actionable ideas and opportunities that we might have missed.
 Through this discussion, already we can see that a few simple signs to guests highlighting some key recycling policies can go a long way towards them helping us achieve sustainably.

-Another area we can improve is to create policies & procedures to reduce food waste by the creation of compost bins and a worm farm, both of which can help the vegetables we grow here.
+Another area we can improve our sustainability at our New Plymouth motel is to create policies & procedures to reduce food waste through the creation of compost bins and a worm farm, both of which can help the vegetables we grow here.
 We have also requested to be part of the councils 4-year sustainability audit which will look to track our progress over 4 years so we can all see longer-term how we are progressing.
 Nothing like having someone check your work to make sure we stick with it.
 We will update our story on what the council advised us in future updates, and hopefully give you some ideas that can help you, your business, your school and your neighbourhood.

 Planning ahead, we can now start to see the shape of how our sustainability journey will progress.
-Using the Tiaki Promise as a guide in philosophy, we can measure how we are tracking though our Waste Management Sustainability Report as we adapt our business in line with the Council’s recommendations.
+Using the Tiaki Promise as a guide in philosophy, we can measure how our New Plymouth motel is tracking though our Waste Management Sustainability Report as we adapt our business in line with the Council’s recommendations.
 There's so much to look forward to!

 new plymouth accommodation